jweilhammer/receipt-processor-challenge/README.md

 # Running Tests

+Tests are written in Java using JUnit 5 as a testing framework.
+Integration tests are accomplish with [testcontainers](https://www.testcontainers.org/) to dynamically spin up DynamoDB-Local docker containers during tests.

+Maven is used to run the tests with the Surefire plugin during `mvn test` or `mvn package`

 ## Run Unit + Integration Tests with Docker!:

-This method does not require maven or a Java installation on your system.
+This method does not require maven or a Java installation on your system :-)

-The following should be run from the root of the project directory and will execute on a docker container running maven:
+This should be run from the root of the project dir, will download a docker container with maven pre-installed, and use your local docker install to allow use of test containers / integration tests

 ```
 docker run -it --rm -v $PWD:$PWD -w $PWD -v /var/run/docker.sock:/var/run/docker.sock maven:3.9.0-eclipse-temurin-17 mvn test